DanielKolocka/DanielKolocka/README.md

 </div>

 My name is [Daniel Kolocka](https://www.linkedin.com/in/danielkolocka/).
-I am a computer science student at Simon Fraser University; currently working as a Full Stack Software Developer at [Insighteur Inc.](https://insighteur.com/)
+I am a computer science student at Simon Fraser University; recently finished working as a Full Stack Software Developer at [Insighteur Inc.](https://insighteur.com/)

 - 📫 How to reach me: Connect with me on [Linkedin!](https://www.linkedin.com/in/danielkolocka/)
 - 🌱 I’m currently working on personal projects related to back-end software engineering.